jan-bogaerts/mark/src/markdownCode.md

         - If this is a new text-fragment or a line-object who's parent points to a text-fragment that is different from the currently selected text-fragment, then trigger the on-changed event for all the registered events.

 ### gpt service
-- this service is responsible for communicating with the open-ai api backend.
+- the GPT service is a global singleton that is responsible for communicating with the open-ai api backend.
 It is primarily used by other services that perform more specific tasks.
 - the service uses the openai node.js library to communicate with the backend.
 - it provides a function that other services (or components) can call to send an api request to open-ai.
   - this function accepts a list (called `messages`) json objects that contain a `role` and `content` field.